 I think of the middle class trap the same way I think of the poverty trap.
 It’s an organized structure that keeps people in place.
 Although the middle class is doing better than the working class, they’re still just hanging by a thread, teetering on the brink of financial ruin.
 The pandemic has brought this to light in a big way, but it was always there, bubbling just beneath the surface.

-The middle-class trap is an insidious snare of wage slavery, debt, and escapism.
+The middle-class trap is an insidious snare of indentured servitude, debt, and escapism.
 On the surface, it seems like people stuck in the middle class are doing ok.
 They generally have most of the things that the American Dream told us people want – but at what price?

 There’s Nothing Wrong With Being Middle Class